Getting to Know Barbados – St Lucy Parish

 If you want to see what Barbados is like away from the tourist areas, St Lucy is your destination.
 Its rugged coastline and roaring seas mean that it’s not a place to build hotels and resorts.
 Here, you’ll find a much different place, small rural villages, quiet yet magnificent bays and stunning panoramas from the cliff tops.

-If you are looking for luxury accommodation during your stay in Barbados, take a look at the exclusive villas and apartments here at The Royal Westmoreland.
+If you are looking for luxury accommodation during your stay in Barbados, take a look at the exclusive villas and apartments here at Royal Westmoreland.